OneGet/oneget/readme.md

 |`ctp`|  The `ctp` branch is a snapshot of the code that was released as the WMF 5.0 CTP back in April.
 This branch is frozen and here only for completion sake.
 No pull requests/patches will be taken for this, as it's a dead end.
 The new `master` branch is where all the new action is taking place.
 Fun to read, but a bit hacky in places. |
 |`wip`|  The `wip` branch is where the current **unstable** and **not-likely-working** coding is taking place.
 This lets you see where I'm at before stuff actually hits the master branch.
 Fun to read, but really, the wild-west of code branches. |

-## Contributing to OneGet
+### Contributing to OneGet

-Contributions to the OneGet project will require the signing of a CLA -- contact @fearthecowboy for details...
+Contributions to the OneGet project will require the signing of a CLA -- contact @jianyunt for details...

 In the immediate time frame, we won't be taking pull requests to the core itself, as we still have many masters at Microsoft to keep happy, and I have a lot of release process stuff I have to go thru to make them happy.